FAQ PDF Print E-mail

 3. Is it automated?

-Yes.
-Completely.
+Yes, completely.
 That means that the system does not only come on when the engine and oil is warm, it also does its own purge and shutdown as well.
 This is done simply by turning the key off.
 Once you turn the key off that initiates a series of events that ends with the engine shutting off about 60 seconds after you turn the key off.
 Outwardly not much different from a turbo timer which is standard fare in the diesel world.
 Of course there is a master switch that allows you to override the system at any point should the truck need to be shut off in an emergency situation, or merely a drive through.
 And there is even a manual control for those who prefer to do things themselves.

 4. How do we convert the 6.0?

 Ah yes, the 6.0.
 The reason why we offer a kit and no one else does is twofold.
 First when the 6.0 was released in 2003 as an option over the 7.3, it was very problematic.
 You name it, the engine had that issue.
 Leaking head gaskets, bad turbos, notoriously bad injectors, seal issues, programming issues, the list goes on.
 So naturally no one wanted the liability hassle with a hugely unreliable engine.
-Good news is the track record improved greatly after 04.
-The 05-07 6.0’s were far better than their predecessors with redesigned major components.
+Good news is the track record improved greatly after 2004.
+The 2005-2007 6.0’s were far better than there predecessors with redesigned major components.
 Although not quite as reliable as the 7.3 was, the newer 6.0’s are far better than they were.
 The biggest remaining issue with the 6.0 is plugging of the EGR valve.
-Secondly, the fuel supply system on the 6.0 is a plit filter design.
+Secondly, the fuel supply system on the 6.0 is a split filter design.
 There is a primary filter and pump on the frame under the driver door, then there is a secondary filter and pressure regulator under the hood.
 Since most companies use some parts of the stock fuel system, this proved a very difficult hurdle to work around.
 For the Vegistroke, however, this was easy.
 The fuel system although all new was still the same HEUI (Hydraulically actuated Electronically controlled Unitized Injector) design from the 7.3.
 This allowed us to adapt our Vegistroke system to the new motor with some very minor changes and not use any portion of the OEM fuel system other than the injectors themselves.
 The change made to the OEM system is replacing the factory fuel banjo bolts with our proprietary banjo bolt check valves.

 5. Why don’t we have a heat exchanger?

-Because our stuff is designed to actually BE a heat exchanger.
-That billet aluminum block IS a heat exchanger.
+Because our stuff is designed to actually be a heat exchanger.
+That billet aluminum block is a heat exchanger.
 For all of the fuel ports going through it there are also coolant ports to ensure everything is nice and toasty.
-And since ALL the major components of the system are included in that one billet block, we don’t need multiple H.E.’s to keep stuff warm.
+And since all the major components of the system are included in that one billet block, we don’t need multiple H.E.’s to keep stuff warm.
 Same goes for the tank.
 The tank is built as a heated unit, so we do not need to add anything to it.
-And then the best one of all is the Engine itself.
+And then the best one of all is the engine itself.
 The 1994-2007 Powerstroke engine has no injection pump and has common fuel rails that are a part of the head.
 Meaning the fuel has to travel through the head to the injector.
 If the engine is hot, so is the fuel.
 And then when the system does a shutdown, diesel is actually purged back down the supply line toward the manifold.
 So even when the hot engine switches to the alternative fuel, it is still burning some diesel and is a gradual transition.

 6. Can my wife drive it?

-Absolutely.
-That is one of the beauty’s of the Vegistroke.
+Absolutely, that is one of the beauty’s of the Vegistroke.
 It is designed to take care of itself.
 It will come on, and shut down on diesel without any driver interaction.
 As well as being a failsafe design, if something does go wrong the truck simply defaults back to diesel again without driver interaction.
 The green light goes out and that is about it.

 7. How well filtered does the oil need to be?